Adjusting the EMST150™ Expiratory Muscle Strength Trainer for First Time Use

 - If you are pregnant or suspect you may be pregnant

-- If you have recently had a stroke
+- If you have had a ruptured eardrum

 - If you have ever experienced a collapsed lung

-- If you have had surgery to the head or neck
+- If you have had recent abdominal surgery

-- If you have untreated gastroesophageal reflux disease
+- If you have untreated or uncontrollable reflux disease